Dominic-Taylor-Dev/space-x-aggregator/README.md

 }
 ```

+Note that this will only ever return a maximum of 10 responses (hardcoded into backend).

 There is a single error response which is `500`.
 In the case of an error, the response payload will take the form:
 ```
 {